espsrc/spsrc_user_docs/docs/howto.md

-* Copy/paste from your workstation to the virtual machine: 1) first copy the text into the clipboard as usual in your workstation; 2) open the Guacamole menu with **Ctrl+Alt+Shift** and paste your text into the Guacamole clipboard.
-3) The text is now available inside the virtual machine clipboard and you can paste it as expected with **Ctrl+V**
+* Copy/paste from your workstation to the virtual machine: 1) first copy the text into the clipboard as usual in your workstation; 2) open the Guacamole menu with **Ctrl+Alt+Shift** and paste your text into the Guacamole clipboard; 3) the text is now available inside the virtual machine clipboard and you can paste it as expected with **Ctrl+V**

-* Copy/paste from the virtual machine to your workstation: 1) use **Ctrl+C** inside the virtual machine to copy text as usual.
-2) open the Guacamole menu with **Ctrl+Alt+Shift** and paste your text into the Guacamole clipboard.
-3) The text is now available in your workstation's clipboard and you can paste it as expected.
+* Copy/paste from the virtual machine to your workstation: 1) use **Ctrl+C** inside the virtual machine to copy text as usual; 2) open the Guacamole menu with **Ctrl+Alt+Shift** and copied text automatically appears in the Guacamole clipboard; 3) you can now copy from there into your workstation's clipboard.

 ## How to change your password in Guacamole